 News

-Free Wellbeing Sessions for Unpaid Carers
+Free Events for Unpaid Carers in Bexley

 Do you know your rights?

+In the UK, millions of people take on caring roles, often without proper recognition or support.
 As a carer, knowing your rights empowers you with information about what you’re entitled to.
 This helps you feel confident asking for what you need, as well as challenging things when your rights are not being met – whether that be in the workplace or education, in accessing health or social care, or when interacting with other professionals or at home.

 As a working unpaid carer, your right to unpaid carers leave